- Online only

 The Speech Articulation Pocket Chart illustrates mouth anatomy and the structural movements involved in the production of each of the vowels and consonants of American English.
 Includes five computer apps covering speech articulation for the English language.

 The Laryngectomy app covers normal voice, total laryngectomy and voicing post laryngectomy.
-The app includes six side cutaway and three non-cutaway front animations and eleven videos covering esophageal, tracheoesophageal and electrolarynx speech example cases.
+The app contains six side cutaway and three non-cutaway front animations and eleven videos covering esophageal, tracheoesophageal and electrolarynx speech example cases.
+Include the Laryngectomy Anatomical Chart.